Should You Start a Business Podcast? 5 Questions to Answer First

 It’s never been easier to start a podcast.

 Don’t have a podcasting mic or high-def camera?
-No excuse.
 Your computer and smartphone are good enough to get started.
+First, you’ll need to decide whether you want to do an audio vs video podcast.

 The hardest part is knowing what to talk about, and making it interesting enough for your target listeners to care.
-You can get better simply by hitting record.
+You can get better simply by hitting record on your iPhone and listening back to your own voice.